GroggyOtter/jsongo_AHKv2/README.md

 MsgBox('2_object_num and 3_escapes do not appear in the JSON text output:`n`n' json)
 ```

-### Stringify Spacers: JSON string formatting options
+### Stringify Spacers: JSON string formatting option

-`spacer` can be a [String](https://www.autohotkey.com/docs/v2/Concepts.htm#strings) or a [Number](https://www.autohotkey.com/docs/v2/Concepts.htm#numbers)].
-The purpose of a spacer is to format the JSON output text into something more human-readable.
+The purpose of a `spacer` is to format the JSON string.
+`spacer` can be a [String](https://www.autohotkey.com/docs/v2/Concepts.htm#strings) or a [Number](https://www.autohotkey.com/docs/v2/Concepts.htm#numbers).

 If `spacer` is a number, it indicates that many spaces should be used for each level of indentation.

 ```
+#Include jsongo.v2.ahk
 obj := Map('array',[1,2,3])
 json := jsongo.Stringify(obj, , 4)
-; Exports as:
+; Exports with 4 spaces for each level of indentation:
 ; {
 ;     "array": [
 ;         1,